robmosys-tum/PapPercComp/chair_manipulation/README.md

 A: Unfortunately, the planner does not consider singular configurations which can lead to such catastrophical behaviors.
 In general, a more sophisticated planner for dual-arm execution would be required.
 Moveit! is actually not designed for multi-arm motion planning (for example, there do not exist constraints to synchronize the motion of multiple arms).

+Q: The lift node fails with the message: "Solution found but controller fails during execution."

+A: This happens if the motion planner executes a plan where the arms do not move up synchronously.
+As said, there does not exist any constraints that tell Moveit! to do so.
+Sometimes, this error also seems to occur during the grasp step.
+A possible explanation could be that one of the arms is in a singular configuration.
+Again, in order to solve these problem, a custom dual-arm motion planner would be required.

 Q: The gripper slips through the chair.